 Children at Grace learn to read in kindergarten.
 We do teach phonics in our lower grades.
 Contrary to some popular opinions we find that the teaching of phonics is important for the acquisition of reading skills.
 The proof of this is evident in our achievement test results.
 We also participate fully in the nationally acclaimed Accelerated Reader program.

 Grace Lutheran School admits students of any race, color, national, and ethnic origin to all the rights, privileges, programs and activities generally accorded to or made available to pupils at the school.
-Grace Lutheran School does not discriminate on the basis of race, color, national, and ethnic origin in administration of their educational policies, athletics, and other school administered programs.
+Grace Lutheran School does not discriminate on the basis of race, color, national, ethnic origin, or sexual orientation in administration of their educational policies, athletics, and other school administered programs.